ErcBunny/hugo-github-page/content/post/omnihex/index.md

 1. `read_write_node` is the example node provided by `dynamixel_sdk`.
 2. `arm_position_control` is the one used for controlling the arm positions.
 It communicates with dynamixel servos via UART in the callback function for receiving `ArmRotation_PubSubTopic`.

+### trajectory_generator

+1. A package for generating trajectories in MPC framework and visualizing `TrajectorySetpoint_PubSubTopic`.
+2. Visualization is implemented in `rviz_translator.cpp`

 ## PX4 Tools and Miscellaneous